mrlacey/Rapid-XAML-Toolkit/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
-name: Bug report
+name: :bug: Bug report
-about: Create a report to help us improve
+about: Tell us that something is wrong or doens't work properly
 title: ''
-labels: ''
+labels: 'bug'
 assignees: ''

 ---